getlago/lago-docs/docs/api/90_webhooks/messages.md

 <details className="custom-toggle">
 <summary><b>Instant fee created</b></summary>
-Sent when a fee for an pay_in_advance charge is created.
+Sent when a fee for a charge to be paid in advance is created.

-You can use this information to collect the payment of the pay_in_advance fee.
+You can use this information to collect the payment of the `pay_in_advance` fee.

 ```json
 {